SHAIK-ABDUL-KHADEER/AceInterview_BFWAI/README.md

    pip install -r requirements.txt
    ```

-   Make sure the following libraries are listed in your `requirements.txt`:
+   Ensure the following libraries are listed in your `requirements.txt`:

    ```
    smtplib